joergkrause/nyaf/README.md

 ## Readings

 There is a book in the making covering all aspects of @nyaf: https://leanpub.com/webcomponentsnyaf.
 Read everything about Web Components, why they are smart and how @nyaf handles them.

-Currently in the transition to the ReadTheDocs environment.
-Install pip first!
+The full **@nyaf** handbook is included.
+It's free as PDF or EPUB.

 ## Further steps

-Look out for 'nyaf-forms' (forms validation, data binding, UI control) and 'nyaf-store' (a simple flux store).
+Look out for '@nyaf/forms' (forms validation, data binding, UI control) and '@nyaf/store' (a simple flux store).
 Simple but powerful!